fortio/slack-proxy/README.md

 - `--applicationPort` : Port used for the application endpoint (where you send your requests to)
     - Default: *`:8080`*
     - Example: `--applicationPort :8080`

+- `--channelOverride` : Override on sending _all_ messages to this defined channel.
+This is useful for debugging or if you want to force to use a single channel
+    - Default: *``*
+    - Example: `--channelOverride #debug-notifications`